survivejs/webpack-book/manuscript/optimizing/06_analyzing_build_statistics.md

 ![Webpack Visualizer](images/webpack-visualizer.png)

-[Webpack Visualizer](https://chrisbateman.github.io/webpack-visualizer/) provides a pie chart showing your bundle composition.
-This is handy for understanding which dependencies contribute to the size of the overall result.
+[Webpack Visualizer](https://chrisbateman.github.io/webpack-visualizer/) provides a pie chart showing your bundle composition allowing to understand which dependencies contribute to the size of the overall result.

 ### Webpack Chart